cloud-run-for-selenium/cloud-run-auth/README.md

 - In the file dialog box, select the chrome-browser-extension folder from this repository.

 The extension's auth mechanism is off by default.
 To enable it, click the extension icon in the top right of the browser.
 The banner text will change from OFF to ON.

+Once enabled, visit `https://my-secure-cloud-service.herokuapp.com` (replace with your own Heroku URL) and you should be able to access the content.